alanng10/Version/Docue/a.md

 Version commit ident is 1 String value and 1 Int value.

 The String value is branch name;
+The String value valid char not include space, hyphen and colon.
 The Int value is branch mod index;
 The Int value has limitel 1 exa.